Understanding the ins and outs of working with a listing agent is essential for a successful home selling experience.

 The average commission percentage a seller pays is 5-6% of the final sale price (what’s considered “standard”).

-But the total percentage doesn’t go directly to your listing agent.
+But that total doesn’t go directly to your listing agent.

 It’s typically split between your agent and the buyer’s agent and is paid to the company each agent works for (this is spelled out in the agreement you sign with your agent).